APPLY. ADVANCE. AWARD. ACHIEVE.

 - A performance period of enrollment in the ACA's Venture Ready program, during which an Entrepreneur-In-Residence (EIR) is assigned to coach the awardee through a series of panels.
-Some funds will be paid after successfully passing each panel, and other designated funds of up to $25,000 may be made available to compensate for EIRs (up to $5,000) for their coaching efforts and service providers (up to $20,000) to help the awardee with specific activities to help their progress that are identified during the Venture Madness progress.
+Some funds will be paid after successfully passing each panel, and other designated funds of up to $50,000 may be made available to compensate for EIRs (up to $5,000) for their coaching efforts and entrepreneurial service providers/programs (up to $45,000) to help the awardee with specific activities to help their progress that are identified during the Venture Ready accelerator.

-- A final amount conferred upon successful graduation of the Venture Ready program.
+- A final amount conferred upon successful graduation of Venture Ready.

 The ACA may also facilitate specific activities and events benefiting companies that have successfully graduated.
 The agreement compliance includes reporting the awardee’s achievement of key business metrics, allowing onsite visits by ACA personnel, and facilitating the review of key documents as needed.
-In the spirit of proper stewardship of the awarded funds, if an awardee does not successfully graduate from Venture Ready the ACA may withhold any remaining funding and bar the awardee from participation in graduation related activities.
-Awardees will never be given the full grant award amount upfront.
+In the spirit of proper stewardship of the awarded funds, if a company does not successfully graduate from Venture Ready the ACA may withhold any remaining funding and bar the company from participation in graduation related activities.
+Companies will never be given the full grant award amount upfront.

-The ACA has significant discretion in determining the funding processes and phases during the performance period, which will be finalized in the agreements with the awardee companies.
-Clawback clauses will also be implemented to discourage certain activities by awardees that would be counter-productive for the state of Arizona – to include, but not be limited to, moving the awardee’s operations out of the state, or being acquired by a company which moves the operations out of state and/or does not comply with reasonable reporting requirements.
-Awardees that do not successfully graduate the Venture Ready program will still be considered an "awardee" status, and will be obligated to fulfill all of the other compliance terms of the five-year agreement.
+The ACA has significant discretion in determining the funding processes and phases during the performance period, which will be finalized in the agreements with the portfolio companies.
+Clawback clauses will also be implemented to discourage certain activities by portfolio companies that would be counter-productive for the state of Arizona – to include, but not be limited to, moving the company's operations out of the state, or being acquired by a company which moves the operations out of state and/or does not comply with reasonable reporting requirements.
+Portfolio companies that do not successfully graduate the Venture Ready program will still be considered an "awardee" status, and will be obligated to fulfill all of the other compliance terms of the five-year agreement.